mathspp/mathspp/pages/02.blog/04.pydonts/watch-out-for-recursion/item.en.md

 I *really* like recursion and I find it very elegant.

-# Watch Out For Recursion
+# Watch out for recursion

 Now that you know what is the purpose of this Pydon't, let me mention some things that can influence the suitability